CryptoRekt/electrum-xvg-tor/README.md

 ##### Option 2: If you are in a location where access to the Tor Project website is blocked:

-###### you can request a copy of the Tor Browser Bundle installer via email.
+###### You can request a copy of the Tor Browser Bundle installer via email.

-###### To do this, send an email to gettor@torproject.org with the version of Tor you want in the body of the email (e.g., Windows if you have a Windows computer, OSX if you use an Mac Computer, or Linux if you use a Linux-based computer).
+###### To do this, send an email to gettor@torproject.org with the version of Tor you want in the body of the email (e.g., Windows if you have a Windows computer, OSX if you use a Mac Computer, or Linux if you use a Linux-based computer).

 ###### You will receive a reply to your email with a link to download the installer via several locations online.